 How Do I File for Disability?

-You can file the Claim for Disability Insurance (DI) Benefits (DE 2501) (PDF) claim by mail or even faster with SDI Online.
-We recommend that you register and create an account with us through Benefit Programs Online so that you can file and manage your disability claim with SDI Online.
+You can file your Claim for Disability Insurance (DI) Benefits (DE 2501) (PDF) form by mail or online.
+The fastest and most secure way is to create an account through myEDD so that you can file and manage your disability claim using SDI Online.

 To learn more, review the following:

 - Overview: DI Claim Process

 - DI FAQs: How Do I Apply?

 - Estimate Benefit Payments: Calculator

 - Options to File for DI Benefits (Online or by Mail)

 Once your completed claim application is received, we will confirm eligibility.
 You can expect this process to take up to 14 days.